seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 - Reduce the brightness of the base layer to the level you want to see at night time.
 It should be bright enough for you to easily identify each room, but dark enough to contrast with any lighting layers that are shown on top of it.
 - Crop the image to the desired size.

-- **For rooms with multiple independently-controlled RGB lights**.
+- **Multiple independently-controlled RGB lights in one room**.
 Later on we will use CSS transforms to color-shift each lighting layer to represent the current color of the lightbulb.
-For this to work well, we want to have each layer contain only the area that is lit.
+When a room is lit by multiple lighting layers, these color-shifted layers will be overlaid on top of each other, and we will get a better result if we clear any pixels that don't pertain to the area that it is lighting.
 Use the select tool with a wide feather to select just the lit area in each lighting layer, invert the selection, and delete everything else.

 - **Dynamic doors/windows**.
 If you have a door or window that you want to display in open or closed positions depending on a binary sensor, then you'll need to prepare a "base" layer and an "ambient" layer for it.
 For example, when my front door is open, I have a `downstairs_front_door_base` layer displayed above the main base layer, and a `downstairs_front_door_ambient` displayed above the ambient lighting layer (with both ambient layers set to the same opacity).
 It is best to clear everything irrelevant from these layers by selecting the door/window with the select tool, inverting the section, and clearing it.
 Use the same selection to clear both the base and ambient layers, so they precisely overlay each other.

 - **Dynamic doors/windows with dynamic lighting**.
 If you have a dynamic door that may additionally be illuminated by a dynamic light, that's just one more layer.
 For example, my front door might be illuminated by the hall light when it is open.
 So, as well as the `downstairs_front_door_base` and `downstairs_front_door_ambient` layers discussed above, I also have a `downstairs_front_door_illuminated` layer.
 The latter layer is only displayed when the dining room light it on, and has the same CSS transforms applied to it as the dining room lighting layer so that it matches.

 - Before we export everything, review all layers to make sure they are named well and work well.
-You should be able to toggle visibility and vary opacity to get a preview of the final effect that will be achieved in Home Assistant.
+You should be able to toggle visibility and vary opacity to get a preview of the final effect that will be achieved in Home Assistant, as shown in the video below.

 <video width="100%" controls>
   <source src="/images/2024/05/floorplan/gimp-layers.m4v" type="video/mp4">